Sprint T-Mobile Merger and What it Means for Kansas City

 So, what if you’re an employee at Sprint?
 The Sprint T-Mobile merger presents some uncertainty to employees.
 With any uncertainty comes risk, and with risk comes potential opportunities and threats.
 If you’re a Sprint employee who wants to plan ahead and assess their potential risks, we’re happy to help!
 We can help you make decisions on your 401(k), assess the risks of losing your income, and how all of those factors can affect your overall plans to retire.

 Planning for the unexpected is a vital part of any well-crafted retirement plan.
 And it just so happens, we specialize in planning for your retirement.
-If you have questions about your employment situation, fill out the form below, or give us a call at 913-393-1000.
+If you have questions about your employment situation, schedule a complimentary consultation below, or give us a call at 913-393-1000.
 Our financial planners are here to listen and address your concerns by developing plans customized to your goals.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.